r-walsh/es6-profiles/README.md

     + NewProfile: Form that allows the posting of a new profile to the database.

 Write out these components to the best of your ability using ES6 syntax when appropriate.
 For an example of a possible solution see the [solution branch](https://github.com/r-walsh/es6-profiles/tree/solution) of this project.

+###Black Diamond:

++ **Expand!** Find uses for object literals, template strings, the spread operator!
+It doesn't have to be a perfect use case.
+Get comfortable with the syntax!
++ Add support for a CSS pre-processor in your gulpfile.
+LESS/SASS/Stylus are all good options.
+They are easy to learn the basics of and look great on a resume.
++ Implement a build system and ES6 syntax into your personal project!